semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Configure Semgrep in CI behavior to suppress blocking comments or internal Semgrep in CI errors blocking your pipeline by the following options in your Semgrep in CI YAML configuration file:

-- `semgrep ci` - Semgrep in CI fails on blocking comments, CI fails on internal error.
+- `semgrep ci` - Semgrep in CI fails on blocking comments, CI fails on internal errors.
 - `semgrep ci || [ $? != 1 ]` - Semgrep in CI fails on blocking comments, CI ignores internal errors.
 - `semgrep ci || true` - Semgrep in CI passes on blocking findings, CI ignores internal errors.